Intedai/CHIP-8/README.md

-# CHIP8 EMULATOR
+# CHIP-8 EMULATOR

 ## Tech Stack
-Using C++ and sfml for graphics (and audio in the future)
+Using C++ and sfml for graphics and audio

 ## Compilation
-`g++ -Wall -Wextra src/chip8.cpp src/cpu.cpp src/instructions.cpp src/main.cpp src/screen.cpp src/keyboard.cpp src/oscillator.cpp -o ch8emu -lsfml-audio -lsfml-graphics -lsfml-window -lsfml-system -I include`

-I decided on going with makefile, next commit will probably be the new Makefile.
+Open the shell and run `make` then write `CHIP-8` to see how to use the emulator

 ## Tests
-Tests are taken from [Timendus/chip8-test-suite](https://github.com/Timendus/chip8-test-suite) Only the random number test is taken from [mattmikolay/chip-8](https://github.com/mattmikolay/chip-8) TESTS PASSED:
+Tests are taken from [Timendus/chip8-test-suite](https://github.com/Timendus/chip8-test-suite) Only the random number test is taken from [mattmikolay/chip-8](https://github.com/mattmikolay/chip-8)

+TESTS PASSED:

  - [x] `1-chip8-logo.ch8`